Olga Cronin: Tracker app is a giant leap for transparency, but beware its privacy implications

 The HSE and the Department of Health have stated time and again that location data is not used by the contact-tracing app.
 Yet, within minutes of downloading the app on an Android phone, a journalist from this newspaper was asked to turn on his location data.

 We also have concerns that the Google/Apple API can affect the performance of the contact-tracing element of the app by silently updating the API, unbeknownst to users and, as a consequence, affect the app’s false positive and false negative rate.
-Our concerns around Google and Apple have been heightened somewhat in recent days, following the Minister for Health saying thatfor future health tech services.
+Our concerns around Google and Apple have been heightened somewhat in recent days, following the Minister for Health saying that Ireland may need to rely on Google and Apple for future health tech services.

 There is a provision that the app will be ‘self-destructed’ within 90 days if found not to work.
 September will therefore be an opportunity to review, reflect, and consider whether the app is an effective part of Ireland’s response to Covid-19.
 Until then, ICCL welcomes ongoing engagement with the State about the app.
 We will be wearing masks and practicing social distancing, too.